qiyf/PredictiveGenome/analyzeChromatinConformation/contactMap/README.md

 **chromosome id array]** can be any non-repeated subset selected from:
 >1 ~ 22

-The processed output of the individual contact maps are located in the folder `./[Celltype]/[chrId]/[runId]/`, the combined maps are located in the folder [`./cmap/`](./cmap/).

 The manual would be available by executing:
 ```
 python calContactMap.py -h
 ```

-The core program to calculate the contact map from trajectory files is a FORTRAN code located [here](../../src/cmap/FORTRAN/).
-It has been compiled with ifort compiler.
-It can also be compiled with gfortran, but be aware that having either of these compilers installed beforehand is necessary.
+Note that the python script calls a FORTRAN code (../../src/cmap/FORTRAN/cmap.f90) to perform the actual caculation of contact maps.
+The code has been precompiled with ifort compiler.
+One can also modify [`the script`](../../src/cmap/FORTRAN/compile.sh) to compile with gfortan if ifort is not available.

-## Visualize contact maps with MATLAB
+### Visualize contact maps with MATLAB

 To visualize the contact maps, a MATLAB script [`visContactMap.m`](./visContactMap.m) is provided.
 Note that the corresponding raw Hi-C maps with consistent resolution need to be downloaded beforehand by executing the following command: